harisher/Getting-CleaningData/CodeBook.md

 - means: integer vector containing indices of columns with *mean* values
 - stds: integer vector containing indices of columns with *standard deviation* values

-## Units for the measurements
-- Acceleration values are measured in 'g'
-- Angular velocity values are measured in 'radian/second'

 ## Transformations performed
 The data is not transformed.
 The average values of all the variables is calculated for each activity and each subject using the following code: